matthew-brett/sp-ai-post/notes.md

 code, with one important difference.
 In the simplified case above, the license-stripping software could tell you the set of licenses that could or should apply to the output.
-In general, AI-generated code results from training on a massive body of code, all with different copyright, and very little of which allows for re-use without attribution (see below).
-Therefore standard AI does not, and cannot, tell you the license of the code from with the generated code is derived.
-This makes it impossible for you, the user of AI code, to honor the licenses of the code from which the generated code derives.
+In general, AI-generated code results from training on a massive body of code, with a huge number of different copyright holders.
+A small proportion of the training code allows for re-use without attribution (see below).
+Therefore standard AI does not, and cannot, tell you the copyright or license of the code from which the generated code is derived.
+This makes it impossible for you, the user of AI code, to honor the licenses and copyrights of the code from which the generated code derives.

 ## Upholding copyright before AI